 How it Works

 Standard & Poor’s is a measure used by financial investors and other market participants around the world to measure a company’s credit worthiness.
 This information is not only helpful for investors and risk managers, but it can also help you establish the financial stability of an insurance company and give you the information you need when comparing insurance coverage and buying an insurance policy.
-This is important information, as you want to know your insurance company is in good shape financially and will be around when you need it.
+This is essential information as you want to know your insurance company is financially stable and will be around when you need it.

 When Standard & Poor evaluates an insurance company, it looks at the ability to repay creditors and any claims, how the company performs in comparison to other insurance companies, the management style, capital and earnings along with other factors.
 You can find Standard & Poor’s ratings for many insurance companies and products including:

 Standard & Poor’s ratings are issued in letter grades from “AAA” to “D.” These ratings reflect the company’s credit rating.
 Here is a brief explanation of the letter ratings and what they mean:

 - “AAA” – This is the highest rating and means the company has a strong financial performance and is able to repay all debts.

 - “AA” – This rating is still very strong, showing the company is performing well financially.

 - “A” – The “A” rating shows a strong capacity for a company to meet its financial commitments.

 - “BBB” – Adequate financial performance but may be adversely affected by economic downturn